-Hair Dyeing probably sounds like a recent fashion fad which emerged a few decades ago.
+Hair Dyeing probably sounds like a recent fashion fad that emerged a few decades ago.
 But history tells an altogether different fable.
 There are shreds of evidence that in 1500 BC, the Egyptians used Henna on their hair to cover their grays.

 In the latter years, the Greeks and Romans who were pre-occupied created permanent Black hair dyes.
 After a few hundred years, the hair color choices of our ancestors shifted from Black.

-During 300 BC, prostitutes in The Roman Empire had to color their hair yellow to indicate their profession.
+In 300 BC, prostitutes in The Roman Empire had to color their hair yellow to indicate their profession.
 This was achieved either by wigs or by mixtures made from ashes of nuts or plants.

 Mahogany; Not just another shade of Brown.
-It is a name that itself sounds exotic, classic and so elegant.
+It is a name that sounds exotic, classic and so elegant.
 The color is derived from the wood of the Mahogany tree, which is used for expensive pieces of furniture.
 This wonderful shade looks royal on hair just as it does on furniture.

-The color Mahogany is a rich blend of simple brown and the rebellious red and some vibrant violet color.
+The color Mahogany is a rich blend of simple brown and rebellious red and some vibrant violet colors.
 This color suits a variety of skin tones and undertones because of the fact that Mahogany has both warm and cool undertones, unlike its sister hair colors Auburn, Orange and Deep Red.

 Coloring your hair Mahogany is suitable for all seasons but gives you the best experience in Fall when the temperature is much cooler and you would be able to flaunt your hair in a better way.